mpaiva/a11y-workshop/a11y-gpt-prompts.md

 ```
 Think of this task as designing with words.

-For each Gherkin story, imagine each page using only descriptive bullet points to outline the interface layout using these native components.
+For each Gherkin story, follow these eight steps:
+1. Imagine each page using only descriptive bullet points to outline the interface layout using these native components.
-Begin each page with the Gherkin story using the give, when, and then statements.
+2. Begin each page with the Gherkin story using the give, when, and then statements.
-Please remember to add skip links to important sections.
+3. Please remember to add skip links to important sections.
-Suggest relevant content for headings, paragraphs, and labels.
+4. Suggest relevant content for headings, paragraphs, and labels.
-After each heading 1 and heading 2, please provide a complementary paragraph describing plain language instructions to the user.
+5. Please include a complementary paragraph after each heading 1 and heading 2 describing plain-language instructions for the user.
-Be thorough with lists, adding at least five items as content examples.
+6. Be thorough with lists, adding at least five items as content examples.
-Consider alert messages needing to provide successful and unsuccessful patterns.
+7. Consider alert messages needing to provide successful and unsuccessful patterns.
-Avoid using tables.
+8. Avoid using tables.
 ```

 ### 5.2 Long prompt for better consistency across LLMs

 ```
 Think of this task as designing with words.

-For each Gherkin story, imagine each page using only descriptive bullet points to outline the interface layout using these native components.
+For each Gherkin story, follow these eight steps:
+1. Imagine each page using only descriptive bullet points to outline the interface layout using these native components.
-Begin each page with the Gherkin story using the give, when, and then statements.
+2. Begin each page with the Gherkin story using the give, when, and then statements.
-Please remember to add skip links to important sections.
+3. Please remember to add skip links to important sections.
-Suggest relevant content for headings, paragraphs, and labels.
+4. Suggest relevant content for headings, paragraphs, and labels.
-After each heading 1 and heading 2, please provide a complementary paragraph describing plain language instructions to the user.
+5. Please include a complementary paragraph after each heading 1 and heading 2 describing plain-language instructions for the user.
-Be thorough with lists, adding at least five items as content examples.
+6. Be thorough with lists, adding at least five items as content examples.
-Consider alert messages needing to provide successful and unsuccessful patterns.
+7. Consider alert messages needing to provide successful and unsuccessful patterns.
-Avoid using tables.
+8. Avoid using tables.

+Expected Output:

-Stage and Page Naming Stage:
+1. Stage and Page Naming Stage:
 Clearly define the stage of the journey (e.g., "Stage 1: Job Searching").

-Page Name:
+2. Page Name:
 Provide a descriptive title for the page, reflecting the step of the journey (e.g., "Page 1: Accessing the Job Search Engine").

+3. Gherkin Story Structure:
-Gherkin Story Structure Each page must begin with a Gherkin story to outline the user’s interaction in plain language.
+Each page must begin with a Gherkin story to outline the user’s interaction in plain language.
-Use the Given, When, Then structure:
+Use the Given, When, Then (And) structure considering different assistive technologies and form factors:

 - Given: Describes the user and their initial context (e.g., "Given I am a blind user with a screen reader").
 - When: Specifies the user’s action on the page (e.g., "When I navigate to the job search engine").
 - Then: Describes the expected outcome or experience (e.g., "Then I should land on the homepage").
 - And: If necessary, add additional expectations or outcomes (e.g., "And the page should be accessible with clear headings and navigation").

-3. Interface Layout Sections
+4. Interface Layout Sections
 Break the page into clear interface sections using descriptive bullet points.
 Ensure that each section contains specific components with labels, headings, and content examples.

 Example: